 by Gail Whistance

-On Saturday, September 23, at 7 PM, Hurley Heritage Society is proud to be hosting Professor Louie and The Crowmatix, an internationally known band, for their first concert in Hurley, to be held at the Hurley Reformed Church.
+On Saturday, September 29, at 7:30 PM, Hurley Heritage Society is proud to be hosting Professor Louie and The Crowmatix, an internationally known band, for an encore concert in Hurley, to be held at the Hurley Reformed Church.

 Unbeknownst to most Hurley residents, Louie Hurwitz, the bandleader, has been recording and producing music albums in a studio in Hurley for more than 30 years.
 World famous recording musicians have come and gone from the modest building tucked under the shoulder of Hurley Mountain Road, largely unnoticed by the locals.
 These visitors included members of The Band, the legendary Woodstock group with whom Louie worked for many years and who anointed him with the nickname Professor Louie.
 Inside, the walls of the studio are papered with colorful posters and photos from the many projects and people that have made the place come alive.
 It is now the home base for Louie's group which includes Marie Spinosa, Gary Burke, Frank Campbell, and John Platania.

 Situated on the farm of John and Anna Kaufman, the studio looks out over the fields that inspired the band's 2016 album, Music from Hurley Mountain.
 John himself played a part on one track, John's Tractor, that was laid down while his John Deere rumbled past the open window.
 Many of the visiting musicians were from rural areas and would go outside and engage John in conversations about farming while taking a break from recording.
 John had no idea he was talking to famous musicians.
 Be it Buckwheat Zydeco or Levon Helm, he could talk to anyone.
 Later, John would come into the studio and tell Louie and Marie, “Now, he was some character!”